jjaacckkyy63/TensorRT-baselines/README.md

    $ ./install.sh
    $ ./build_engines.sh
    ```

-   NOTE: On my Jetson Nano DevKit with TensorRT 5.1.6, the version number of UFF converter was "0.6.3".
-When I ran 'build_engine.py', the UFF library actually printed out: `UFF has been tested with tensorflow 1.12.0.
-Other versions are not guaranteed to work.`  So I would strongly suggest you to use **tensorflow 1.12.x** (or whatever matching version for the UFF library installed on your system) when converting pb to uff.

 2. Run the 'trt_ssd.py' demo program.
 The demo supports 4 models: 'ssd_mobilenet_v1_coco', 'ssd_mobilenet_v1_egohands', 'ssd_mobilenet_v2_coco', or 'ssd_mobilenet_v2_egohands'.
 For example, I tested the 'ssd_mobilenet_v1_coco' model with the 'huskies' picture.